 04 | The distraction pickpocket

-Pickpocketing is common all over the world, but this specific type is extremely prolific in SEA.
+Pickpocketing is common all over the world, but this specific type is extremely prolific in Southeast Asia.
 Thieves will work in groups whereby a few will cause a distraction.
 This could include coming up to you and frantically shouting things in another language, sending cute kids to dance with you or even a live street performance that encourages you to stop and watch.
 While your attention is diverted, the other member of the group comes behind and slips into your bag.

 These types of pickpockets are extremely skilled and avoiding them can be difficult.
 The best tactic is to keep all valuables zipped up in safe pockets and, if you feel like a distraction is happening, don’t be scared to turn around and check for the guilty party!